 Superman #7-15 [818-826]

 Supergirl #31-32 were advertised as a crossover with Superman #12-13, yet neither set of issues references the other.
 Plus, both series were released on the same day, so publication order does not even help.
-Both series just show their title character’s perspective on the events going on.
-The Supergirl segment of Leviathan Rising says it takes place after Supergirl #32, and three months after Action #1009, so that part can only be explained as a flashforward.
+Both series just show their title character’s perspective on the events going on, with no clean splicing opportunities.
+The Supergirl segment of Leviathan Rising says it takes place after Supergirl #32 and three months after Action #1009, so that part can only be explained as a flashforward.

 Event Leviathan